A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Problem Statement

 We assume a regularity condition on the objective function $f$ that is commonly adopted under kernelized learning models.
-Specifically, we assume that $f$ lives in a Reproducing Kernel Hilbert Space (RKHS)\footnote{The RKHS, denoted by $H_k$, is a Hilbert space associated with a positive definite kernel $k(\cdot, \cdot)$ and is fully specified by the kernel and vice versa.
+Specifically, we assume that $f$ lives in a Reproducing Kernel Hilbert Space (RKHS) \footnote{The RKHS, denoted by $H_k$, is a Hilbert space associated with a positive definite kernel $k(\cdot, \cdot)$ and is fully specified by the kernel and vice versa.
 It is endowed with an inner product $\ip{\cdot}_k$ that obeys the reproducing property, i.e., $g(x) = \ip{g, k(x, \cdot)}_k$ for all $g \in H_k$.
 The inner product also induces a norm $\|g \|_{k} = \ip{g, g}_k$.
 This norm is a measure of the smoothness of the function $f$ with respect to the kernel $k$ and is finite if and only if $f \in H_k$.} associated with a positive definite kernel $k: \cX \times \cX \to \R$.
 The RKHS norm of $f$ is assumed to be bounded by a known constant $B$, that is, $\|f \|_{k} \leq B$.
 We further assume that $f$ is $\alpha$-H{\"o}lder continuous, that is, $|f(x) - f(x')| \leq L \|x - x'\|^{\alpha}$ for all $x,x' \in \cX$ for some $\alpha \in (0, 1]$ and $L > 0$.
 This is a mild assumption as this is a direct consequence of RKHS assumption for commonly used kernels as shown in \cite{Shekhar2020}.
 We also assume the knowledge of an interval $[a,b]$, such that $f(x^*) \in [a,b]$.
-This is also a mild assumption as domain-specific knowledge often provides us with such bounds.
+This is also a mild assumption as domain-specific knowledge often provides us with bounds.
 For example, a common application of black-box optimization is hyperparameter tuning in deep learning models.
 The unknown function represents the accuracy of the model for a given set of hyperparameters.
 Since $f$ represents the accuracy of the model, we have $f(x^*) \in [0,1]$.
-For notational simplicity, we assume $\cX = [0,1]^d$ and $f(x^*) \in [0,1]$.
+For simplicity of notation, we assume $\cX = [0,1]^d$ and $f(x^*) \in [0,1]$.
 It is straightforward to relax these assumptions to general compact domains and arbitrary bounded ranges $[a,b]$. \\

-Our objective is to design a computationally efficient learning algorithm with guaranteed regret performance as defined in~\eqref{eqn:regret_definition}.
-We provide high probability regret bounds that hold with probability at least $1 - \delta_0$ for any given confidence parameter $\delta_0 \in (0,1)$ and are stronger in contrast to the bounds on expected regret.
+Our objective is a computationally efficient algorithm with a guarantee on regret performance as defined in~\eqref{eqn:regret_definition}.
+We provide high probability regret bounds that hold with probability at least $1 - \delta_0$ for any given $\delta_0 \in (0,1)$, a stronger performance guarantee than bounds on expected regret.

-\subsection{Preliminaries on Gaussian Processes}
+\subsection{Preliminaries on Gaussian processes}